 Teacher in Charge: Ms V. LowmanRecommended Prior Learning

-10EVS and/or 11EVS is strongly recommended and would be an advantage, but is not required.
+12 Education for Sustainability is strongly recommended and would be an advantage, but is not required.

 We aim to enable every student to have the course that they prefer, however, some courses have limited places or pre-requisits that may restrict the student's choice.